 - SQL console is a very handy tool in Eclipse which facilitates user to query on DDIC including CDS views

 - This is different than SQL console present in HANA modeler where query should identify right schema

 - In addition, Developer can quickly query on table(s) & analyze result to utilize same in code

 - In SQL console, developers can freely query on DDIC and check result on the fly

-- Filter pattern can be used to filter out result
+- After that, Filter is a handy feature to filter out result

-- Max rows for output can be defined and number of entries can be checked
+- Define – Max rows for output and number of entries

 - Delimited text file